laurent-martin/aspera-hsts-operations/README.md

 #### Configure token encryption key

-When using **Aspera Transfer Token**, those are encrypted with a symetric key.
+When using **Aspera Transfer Token**, those are encrypted with a symmetric key.
 It needs to be provisioned, either as a static key in `aspera.conf` or as a dynamic key in Redis.

 ##### Static token encryption key